JGAVEN/Lego-GPT/README.md

   "brick_counts": { "Brick 2 x 4": 12 }
 }
 ```
+If the job isn’t finished yet, the endpoint returns `HTTP 202` with
+`{"progress": 0.5}` indicating completion percentage.

 The `png_url` can be shown directly in an `<img>` tag.
 If `ldr_url` is present,
 pass it to the `LDrawViewer` React component for interactive viewing.